 Governing Board

-Our international governing board manages the sustainability of the mission of the organization and are responsible stewards of financial contributions.
+Our U.S.-Based governing board manages the sustainability of the mission of the organization and are responsible stewards of financial contributions.

 pascale@writetobe.org